dbigham/Lui/README.md

 ## Summary

 LUI implements a parser for a Context Free Grammar (CFG).
-While CFGs have been around for a long time (Chomsky formalized then in the 1950s), they remain a very powerful way to create linguistic UIs.
+While CFGs have been around for a long time (Chomsky formalized them in the 1950s), they remain a very powerful way to create linguistic UIs.

 When paired with the Wolfram Language, we can use CFGs to associate linguistics with snippets of code that we want to run.